 I can see their point, but they should be careful what they wish for.
 Yes, it'd be great to have a leader who put his own people first.
 Sure, the muscular, teetotal Putin is a great improvement on his flabby, alcoholic predecessor.
 And indeed, other things equal, I'd rather have a President who rides horseback barechested than one who rides a bicycle wearing one of those dorky helmets.

 Putin's got a lot of blood on his hands, though — real blood, on his actual hands, as well as the metaphorical blood of unknown numbers of his fellow countrymen, several of them journalists, murdered on his instructions.

 Item: The President of Iran paid a visit to New York the other day … [distant crowd noises] … Wait a minute … What's that?
-[Noise comes closer] Mandy, go have a look out the window, will you?
-[Noises louder, scream] Oh no, it's the islanders marching on the studio!
-Everybody keep calm, keep calm, I'll go out and reason with them.
+[Noises come closer] Mandy, go have a look out the window, will you?
+[Noises louder, scream.]
+Oh no, it's the islanders marching on the studio!
+All right, everybody keep calm, keep calm, I'll go out and reason with them.
 [Sound of breaking glass.]
-On second thoughts, everybody into the safe room … Bring the Monopoly game, Candy, we could be in there a while …
+On second thoughts, everybody into the safe room … Bring the Monopoly game, Candy, we might be in there a while …